mickcaff/T2A2-Assignmnet-Marketplace/README.md

 ### User Stories

-Detailed below are the planned user stories which cover the MVP needs of of the app.
+Detailed below are the planned user stories which cover the MVP needs for the app.

 ![](/md_images/userstories.png)